'Dining on the Diamond' events coming to Dyersville's Field of Dreams site

 More than 6,000 people have participated in Dining on the Diamond events at the Rhode Island team’s McCoy Stadium.

-The Dyersville menu will include a pork tenderloin sandwich with fries, an Iowa pork chop plate, and sweet corn on a stick, in addition to Diamond on the Dining’s core menu.
+The Dyersville menu will include a pork tenderloin sandwich with fries, an Iowa pork chop plate and sweet corn on a stick, in addition to Dining on the Diamond’s core menu.

 The Field of Dreams Dining on the Diamond event will take place on the outfield of the site’s main field.